dmgt/r_relational_data_example/assignment/fish-assignment.md

   group_by(year) %>%
   summarize(CN_catch=sum(Total_Catch, na.rm = TRUE))

-## note: this is an alternative way that we could have written this
+## note: below is an alternative way that we could have written this
-# and it gives same result
+# and it gives same result so we are including it for reference

 # CanadianCodCatch <- cod_only %>%
   # filter(areaid %in% CanadianCodareas) %>%